Buzz Capra

-Baseball career
+Playing career

 Early years

 Capra was a shortstop at Lane Technical College Prep High School in the Roscoe Village neighborhood on the Northside of Chicago.
 Besides playing shortstop, he began pitching at Illinois State University, and compiled a 17–5 record & 1.58 ERA.
 Capra was a team co-captain his senior year, and led the Redbirds to the NCAA Division II Baseball Championship.